 So when we finally pulled into our campsite after midnight in the pitch dark, I was glad that soon we’d be able to slide our seats back and go to sleep.
 But I had to pee.
-We had heard their were bathroom facilities on the campgrounds and assumed there was a bath house.
+We had heard there were bathroom facilities on the campgrounds and assumed there was a bathhouse.

 We were told instead that there were Port-a-Pottys.

 But we had to walk to them.